pankurajasaivardhan/AI-and-Society/README.md

 | Data Credibility | All data from official CPCB government monitoring stations |
 | Model Uncertainty | MAPE and Within-20% metrics reported alongside R² |

----

-## License

-This project is created for educational purposes.

----

 **Built with ❤️ for clean air in Indian cities**